 - The feeling of heaviness in arms and legs

 - Nausea and vomiting

 - The repeated alternation between a waking state and numbness (conscious and semi-conscious state)

 People who consume heroin for a long time may experience:

-- Collapse of the veins in which the drug is injected
+- The collapse of the veins in which the drug is injected

 - Damage to the tissues of the nose (in those who inhale or aspirate)